atton16/serviceprovider/README.md

 However, no problem arises during development.

-The plugin should be working fine on other platform / configuration / purpose.
+The package should be working fine on other platform / configuration / purpose.

 ## Install